cswebster7/getting-started-python/README.md

 To run the application, make sure you have the [wercker cli installed with it's proper requirements](http://devcenter.wercker.com/learn/basics/the-wercker-cli.html).

-Once you have all that set up, you can start the application by running `wercker dev --publish 5000`.
+Once you have all that set up, you can start the application by running `wercker dev --expose-ports`.

 This will run your application inside your Docker host.
 The `wercker dev` command will tell you the address and port you can find the application on.